MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

                 }

 ```
-before my custom player/NPC fork, and regardless of it, the damage is now scaled as per the hand to hand function.
-The check for damage greater than 0 may be strictly necessary, but there are a few calls in the engine to the `onHit` function from non-attack sources which pass `isHealth = false` and damage = 0.
-So I added the check for, is damage greater than 0, as guarding against strange behaviour versus those calls.
-Not strictly needed I think, but good futureproofing.
+The check for damage greater than 0 may not be necessary, but there are a few calls in the engine to the `onHit` function from non-attack sources which pass `isHealth = false` and damage = 0.
+So I added the check for damage greater than 0 just in case.

-Within `creature.cpp`,
-Within the else fork (else covers if `isHealth` if false) of `onHit`
+Within `creature.cpp`, within the else fork (else covers if `isHealth` if false) of `onHit`
 ```
             else
             {